kzu/kzu.github.io/_posts/2020-01-17-code-developer-powershell-prompt.md

    tools live in that folder shown above
 2. The fancy looking `Import-Module` contains the install directory for your VS, so it will typically be `...\\2019\\[Enterprise|Professional|Communit|Preview]`, unless you customize it at install time.
-3. That final string argument to `Enter-VsDevShell` is specific to your local installation.
-To get the value, right-click your new `Developer PowerShell for VS 2019` start menu entry that Visual Studio provides and select `Open file location`.
-Then right-click again the shortcut file that's automatically selected for you and select `Properties`.
-The magic string will be at the end of the `Target` property for the shortcut.
-4. The last line resets the [settings for automation shells](https://code.visualstudio.com/Docs/editor/tasks#_can-a-task-use-a-different-shell-than-the-one-specified-for-the-integrated-terminal)
+3. The last line resets the [settings for automation shells](https://code.visualstudio.com/Docs/editor/tasks#_can-a-task-use-a-different-shell-than-the-one-specified-for-the-integrated-terminal)
    (i.e. running tasks), so that we don't interfere with them.

     > Due to what seems to be a [bug or limitation of the automation shell](https://github.com/microsoft/vscode/issues/90073),